Nekoiii/ML_Practices_colab/README.md

-# Machine Learning Practices using colab
+# Machine Learning Practices Using Colab